ghomem/scientific-python-ubuntu/README.md

 # scientific-python-ubuntu
-Scientific python on Ubuntu LTS.
-Status: work in progress.
+Reproducible process for Scientific Python on Ubuntu LTS.

+**Status:** work in progress.

 The goal of this repository is helping to setup a reproducible Python environment on Ubuntu LTS releases.
 Currently it supports Ubuntu 20.4 and Ubuntu 22.04.